The clubhouse is open on:

 Tuition in the club workshop is available to members

-Cabochon tuition: Tuesday & Thursday evenings and Monday mornings
+Cabochon tuition: Tuesday & Thursday evenings. (no tuition on Monday workshops)

-Faceting tuition: Tuesday & Thursday evenings and Monday mornings
+Faceting tuition: Tuesday & Thursday evenings. (no tuition on Monday workshops)

-General Meetings: On the 3rd Tuesday of each month from 7.00 – 8.00 pm (except January) a General Meeting is held before the workshop is available.
+- NOTE: General Meetings are held on the 3rd Tuesday of each month from 7.00 – 8.00 pm (except January).
+The workshop will be open after the GM is finished.